Court finds for KBR on resolution of Halliburton tax dispute

-Oct 23 (Reuters) - A Texas court has ruled in favor of KBR Inc on how the engineering company and former parent Halliburton Co should resolve a $256 million tax dispute, Halliburton said on Tue sday.
+(Reuters) - A Texas court has ruled in favor of KBR Inc on how the engineering company and former parent Halliburton Co should resolve a $256 million tax dispute, Halliburton said on Tuesday.

 Halliburton had requested the appointment of an arbitrator to find that KBR owed it $256 million under the tax-sharing agreement.
 KBR denied it owed anything and argued Halliburton actually owed it money.
 In add ion, it said the dispute should be settled by arbitration under their master separation agreement instead.